Our

 and as a result of that, some of the shot were unclear.
 So we learnt from that

-and decided to uses a professionallighting, ensuring that every shot would clear and could potentially be
+lighting, ensuring that every shot would clear and could potentially be

 used.
 Admittedly, the lighting maybe doesn't represent the meaning of the song,